Convert Your Foreign Driver’s License in Japan (2026 Update): What Changed and How to Pass Under the New Rules

-Starting October 1st, 2025, Japan’s gaimen kirikae (foreign driver’s license conversion) system has become significantly stricter.
+Starting October 1, 2025, Japan’s gaimen kirikae (foreign driver’s license conversion) system became stricter.
+Early statistics show that pass rates have dropped significantly.

-This guide explains what changed, why the government made these revisions and how to prepare — so that you can still succeed at your first attempt.
+This guide explains what changed, why the government introduced these reforms, and — most importantly — how to prepare efficiently so you can convert your license without unnecessary stress or repeated tests.

 1. What Changed from October 2025